deltachat/deltachat-pages/_posts/2025-07-20-delta-tauri-project.md

 ### The Differences

-Tauri uses the Operating System's webview for the frontend and native rust code instead of a Node.js runtime for the backend.
+Tauri uses the Operating System's webview for the frontend and native Rust code instead of a Node.js runtime for the backend.

 This has the advantage of resulting in smaller binaries and install size.
 Additionally, the system webview is updated independently of Delta Chat, so security updates may reach the users faster - but only if they update their system.